bluescarni/mppp/doc/integer.rst

       Generic constructor from C++ complex types.

       This constructor will initialize an integer with the value of *c*.
-The initialization is successful only if the imaginary part of *c* is zero and the real part of *c* is finite.
+The initialisation is successful only if the imaginary part of *c* is zero and the real part of *c* is finite.

       :param c: value that will be used to initialize ``this``.